maargenton/articles/README.md

-# Styling Web component
+# Styling web component

 ![splash](images/splash.jpg)

 Recently, while working on a full web application built as a hierarchy of web components, I found out more about how custom CSS properties are defined and inherited, and discovered a useful trick to apply consistent styling across the entire application.

 ## Common approach